operasoftware/devopera/articles/_posts/2014-10-10-css-twenty-years-hakon.md

 **What’s your opinion on pre-processors like SASS and LESS?
 Does CSS have anything to learn from them?**

 Yes, pre-processors make a lot of sense.
 We should probably take the five or so most popular features from pre-processors and add them to CSS itself.
-My own favorites would be nested comments, and single-line comments (starting with `//`).
+My own favorites would be nested selectors, and single-line comments (starting with `//`).
 When CSS turns 50 I’ll tell you why they were not part of CSS from the beginning.

 **You’re one of the members of [the WHATWG](http://en.wikipedia.org/wiki/WHATWG).
 How did that come about?**